o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 ![MRO logo](/public/images/mro-logo.png "MRO logo (C) Microsoft"){:width="150" .img.rightfloat}

-Microsoft R Open ([MRO](https://mran.revolutionanalytics.com/open)) is an "enhanced R distrubition", formerly known as Revolution R Open (RRO) before [Revolution Analytics](https://en.wikipedia.org/wiki/Revolution_Analytics) was acquired by Microsoft.
+Microsoft R Open ([MRO](https://mran.revolutionanalytics.com/open)) is an "enhanced R distribution", formerly known as Revolution R Open (RRO) before [Revolution Analytics](https://en.wikipedia.org/wiki/Revolution_Analytics) was acquired by Microsoft.
 MRO is compatible with main R and it's packages.
 "It includes additional capabilities for improved performance, reproducibility, and platform support." ([source](https://mran.revolutionanalytics.com/rro/)); most notably these are the [MRAN repository](http://mran.revolutionanalytics.com/) a.k.a.
 CRAN Time Machine, which is also used by versioned Rocker images, and the (optional) integration with [Intel® Math Kernel Library](https://software.intel.com/en-us/mkl) (MKL) for [multi-threaded performance](https://mran.revolutionanalytics.com/documents/rro/multithread) in linear algebra operations ([BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) and [LAPACK](https://en.wikipedia.org/wiki/LAPACK)).

-o2r team member Daniel created a Docker image for MRO inkluding MKL.
+o2r team member Daniel created a Docker image for MRO including MKL.
 It is available [on Docker Hub](https://hub.docker.com/r/nuest/mro/) as `nuest/mro`, with [Dockerfile on GitHub](https://github.com/nuest/mro-docker).
 It is inspired by the Rocker images and can be used in the same fashion.
 Please note the extended licenses printed at every startup for MKL.

 ### Renjin